NERC-CEH/RainfallQC/docs/tutorials.rst

 You can then run a neighbourhood check from the ``neighbourhood_checks`` module.
-Please note, you will need explicitly define which gauges are considered neighbouring to the target gauge.
-You can do this with the `get_ids_of_n_nearest_overlapping_neighbouring_gauges <rainfallqc.utils.html#rainfallqc.utils.neighbourhood_utils.get_ids_of_n_nearest_overlapping_neighbouring_gauges>`_ function.
-An example of its use is given in Example 3.

 .. code-block:: python
     :caption: Running a wet neighbours check on a rain gauge network